Siihi/Labyrinths_tira/documentation/testing_document.md

 The input used is Prim(5,5) meaning a 5 x 5 maze using randomized Prim's algorithm is generated and used for testing.

+Using a breadth-first search, all the cells in the maze are accessible.

 ## aldous_broder.py

 96% tested using automated tests.

 The input used is AldousBroder(5,5) meaning a 5 x 5 maze using the Aldous-Broder algorithm is generated and used for testing.

+Using a breadth-first search, all the cells in the maze are accessible.

 ## Testing report